Providing affordable student housing since 1932

 Martin Luther King Scholarship

 Eligibility: For the Fall/Winter contract period, an applicant must be enrolled for the term that they wish to receive aid.
 If a member is graduating in December, they would be eligible for the MLK scholarship for the Fall term only.
-For the Spring/Summer contract period, an applicant must either be enrolled in at least one Spring or Summer term class or have been enrolled in the previous Fall and Winter terms and registered for classes for the upcoming Fall term.
+For the Summer contract period, an applicant must either be enrolled in at least one Spring or Summer term class or have been enrolled in the previous Fall and Winter terms and registered for classes for the upcoming Fall term.

 Bridge Scholarship